GulajavaMinistudio/CompleteFlutterExtensionPacks/README.md

 Waka Time included in this extension pack.
 If you want to use Waka Time, you need free register in their website, and put API Key that needed in Waka Time Extension.
 You can read more details at their [developer page](https://marketplace.visualstudio.com/items?itemName=WakaTime.vscode-wakatime).

 Extension in this pack will be updated, added, or reduced, if future development for those extensions changed.
+If you don't like some extension in this extension pack, you can just disabling that extension in Extensions Menu, select extension you want to disabled, click Gear Icon, and choose Disable.

 You can review what is changed every release by looking at [Changelog File](https://github.com/GulajavaMinistudio/CompleteFlutterExtensionPacks/blob/master/CHANGELOG.md).